cloudposse/docs/content/kubernetes-backing-services/external-dns/external-dns.md

 {{% include-code-block title="helmfile.yaml" file="kubernetes-backing-services/tls-management/examples/kube-lego-usage-helmfile.yaml" language="yaml" %}}

 {{% dialog type="info" icon="fa-info-circle" title="Note" %}}
-There is no unified specification for helm chart values structure.
-Different charts may have very different structures to values.
+There is no unified specification on how to structure helm chart values.
+Different charts may have very different structures of the value parameters.
 The only way to know for sure what is supported is to refer to the chart manifests.

-Provided examples are based on the `stable/chartmuseum` chart https://github.com/kubernetes/charts/blob/master/stable/chartmuseum
+The examples provided here are based on the `stable/chartmuseum` chart https://github.com/kubernetes/charts/blob/master/stable/chartmuseum
 {{% /dialog %}}